Affiliation: University of Georgia

 Dr. Flora Brooke Anthony is an art historian with a particular interest in Ancient Egypt.
-She holds her degrees from Emory University (Ph.D.), the University of Memphis (M.A.), and Georgia State University.
+She is currently a Visiting Assistant Professor at the Lamar Dodd School of Art at the University of Georgia, and holds her degrees from Emory University (Ph.D.), the University of Memphis (M.A.), and Georgia State University.
 Her research interests include Ancient Egyptian materials (especially faience), Ancient Egyptian magic and international relations, forgeries and authenticity, and expressions of identity.
-She is currently a part-time Assistant Professor at Kennesaw State University.

 February 7, 2020 @ 5:00 pm